Automation triggers, filters, and frequencies

 Frequency

-For now, campaigns with relationship triggers only support the “every time” frequency.
+For now, automations with relationship triggers only support the “every re-match” frequency.
 Stay tuned for more frequency options in upcoming releases.

 Audience